Cross Country Skiing in Maine

 Consider the heartland of Maine skiing - Aroostook County.
 It’s in this northernmost section of the state that Swedish immigrants introduced skiing to Maine.
 The Fort Kent Outdoor Center in Fort Kent and the Nordic Heritage Center in Presque Isle offer comfortable lodges, groomed trails and ski rentals.
 In the Maine Highlands, head to the Penobscot River Trails for 25 km of groomed trails, complete with warming huts and a cozy visitor center.
 Rentals are available, too.

 Across Maine – and especially In Maine’s western mountains - Nordic ski centers snuggle close to Alpine resorts.
 Sugarloaf Ski Resort, in Carrabassett Valley, has the Sugarloaf Outdoor Center, with groomed trails and ski rentals.
 The town of Bethel, a favorite ski town, has the downhill-ski areas of Sunday River and Mt.
-Abram nearby along with cross-country skiing at the Inland Woods & Trails and in Oxford, the Oxbow Beer Garden is adjacent to an extensive Nordic skiing trail system, formerly called Carter's XC Ski Center.
-Bethel Village Trails offers groomed runs and ski and snowshoe rentals; Carter’s has a full ski shop, rentals and groomed trails.
-Titcomb Mountain in Farmington, Black Mountain in Rumford and Bigrock Mountain in Mars Hill are lively, local downhill-skiing locations that have companion cross-country trails.
+Abram nearby, along with cross-country skiing at the Inland Woods & Trails and in Oxford, the Oxbow Beer Garden is adjacent to an extensive Nordic skiing trail system, formerly called Carter's XC Ski, that is free to use.
+Bethel Village Trails offers groomed runs and ski and snowshoe rentals.
+Titcomb Mountain in Farmington, and Black Mountain in Rumford are lively, local downhill-skiing locations that have companion cross-country trails.